 Start-up funding is available to public, separate, and Francophone school authorities as well as First Nations/First Nation Education Authorities.
-Start-up funding is not available to charter schools and accredited funded private schools.

-- 1. Each eligible school authority will be able to apply for one new start-up funding grant each school year beginning in the 2017/18 school year through to the 2020/2021 school year for funding to be allocated in the following school year. - 2.
+- 1. Each eligible school authority will be able to apply for one new start-up funding grant each school year beginning in the 2017/18 school year through to the 2020/21 school year for funding to be allocated in the following school year. - 2.
 Start-up funding grants will not exceed \$50,000 per school authority annually. - 3.
 Approximately 40 school authorities will receive start-up funding each year between 2018 and 2021. - 4.
 Start-up funding is suitable for both single enrolled or dual enrolled dual credit opportunities. - 5.
-Start-up funding for the second intake can be accessed through an online application process via the Alberta Dual Credit website beginning May 1, 2018, and will remain open until October 30, 2018, 5:00 p.m.
-School authorities that are approved for start-up funding will be notified in December 2018 and will receive the funding in September 2019.
+Start-up funding for the third intake can be accessed through an online application process via the Alberta Dual Credit website beginning May 1, 2019, and will remain open until November 15, 2019, 5:00 p.m.
+School authorities that are approved for start-up funding will be notified in December 2019 and will receive the funding in September 2020.